karrot-dev/yunity.org/user/pages/10.heartbeat/2018-03-18/item.md

 Karrot (and foodsaving in general) was one of four projects participating, the others were:
 - [Hyresrättskollen](http://hyresrattskollen.se/) - collecting data to counter gentrification
 - [DinRiksdag](https://www.dinriksdag.se/) - adapting [consul](http://consulproject.org/en/) to make the Swedish democracy more interactive
-- Jetabörg - a multisharing plattform for Gothenburg
+- [Getaborg](https://getaborg.se/) - a multisharing plattform for Gothenburg

 _by Janina_